 - Ideas on how to reduce your overall trip costs

 Disclosure: This guide on how to save money to travel to Europe contains affiliate links.
-When you click on one of these links and make a purchase, I may earn a commission.
-Of course, this is at no extra cost to you.
+I may earn a commission when you click on one of these partner links and make a purchase.

 13 Tips for Saving Money to Travel in Europe